thindil/nish/tools/README.md

 Various tools related to the shell:

+* nimalyzer.cfg  - the configuration file for nimalyzer tool.
 * zshtonish.nims - the simple script to convert the Zsh configuration file for the user to file containing SQL statements which can be loaded into existing Nish configuration.
 It contains only